Excision and Delayed Repair

 This method is used to overcome the difficulty in assessing tumour edges with the naked eye.
 The method is as follows:

-1. The visible edges of the tumour are outlined and usually 5mm is added around this.
+- The visible edges of the tumour are outlined and a margin is added around this.
 A photograph is taken.
 The tumour is excised under local anaesthetic.
 The wound is partially closed and covered with a dressing after bleeding has been stopped and the patient is discharged home.

-2. The specimen is sent to the pathologist for histological examination.
+- The specimen is sent to the pathologist for examination.

-3. One to two days later the patient returns at a time when the pathology report will be available.
-If the pathologist finds that the tumour has been adequately excised the wound is repaired.
-This may require a flap or graft depending on the size and situation of the defect.
-If the pathologist finds that the tumour has not been completely excised, further tissue is removed and steps 2 & 3 are repeated until the tumour is completely excised.
+- One to three days later the patient returns at a time when the pathology report will be available.
+If the pathologist finds that the tumour has been removed the wound is repaired.
+This may require a flap or graft depending on the size and location of the defect.
+If the pathologist finds that the tumour has not been completely excised, further tissue is removed and steps 2 & 3 are repeated until the tumour is completely removed.
 Once the tumour is completely excised, the wound is repaired.

 The overwhelming majority of tumours are removed with 1 or 2 excisions.
-During the period when the wound is covered with a dressing there should be no pain.
+During the period when the wound is covered with a dressing there should only mild tenderness.
 There is a small risk that the wound may ooze or bleed.
 Local pressure for 20 minutes with an icepack or a pack of frozen peas or beans is usually effective in controlling this problem.

 The main aim of this method is to ensure complete removal and consequent cure of a potentially difficult and possibly fatal tumour.